How to start a consulting business

 What are the most in-demand types of consultants?

-- Accounting consultants help businesses organize their books, project future earnings, develop a budget strategy, and all sorts of other financial needs.
+- Accounting consultants help businesses with bookkeeping, project future earnings, develop a budget strategy, and all sorts of other financial needs.

-- Advertising and marketing consultants could help with a number of different tasks, including SEO, creating a marketing plan, managing media spending, planning an advertising campaign, and setting businesses up with an advertising agency.
+- Advertising and marketing consultants could help with a number of different tasks, including search engine optimization (SEO), creating a marketing plan, managing media spending, planning an advertising or social media campaign, and setting businesses up with an advertising agency.

 - Branding consultants advise companies on how they present their business to the world.
-They may help with individual tasks like messaging and design, build full brand strategies, or manage relationships with other specialists to bring a brand to life.
+They may help with individual tasks like messaging and design, public relations, building full brand strategies, or managing relationships with other specialists to bring a brand to life.

-- Business consultants typically work with company leaders to identify company strengths, weaknesses, and opportunities for future growth.
+- Business consultants typically work with company leaders to identify company strengths, weaknesses, opportunities for future growth, and industry trends.

 - Human resources consultants may help with employee benefits packages, team structure and productivity, and recruiting.